 How to Eat Xiao Long Bao and Other Tips for Enjoying Soup Dumplings in Honolulu

-It’s loved by many but a daunting task for dumpling freshmen.
-We share three methods for eating xiao long bao for National Dumpling Day, Sept.
-26.
+It’s loved by many but daunting for dumpling novices.
+Here are three ways to eat xiao long bao.

 Origins and Ingredients